d0nate110/cyber_physical_project/README.md

 - <details>
   <summary>lCov</summary>
-  coverage analysis tool for C++ code that can be used to measure the effectiveness of test suites in exercising the codebase.
+  lCov is a code coverage analysis tool for C++ code that can be used to measure the effectiveness of test suites in exercising the codebase.
 It works by instrumenting the code to generate coverage data, and then generating reports that provide information on the percentage of code executed by the tests.
 </details>